 - Deals with more than two layovers are almost always ignored.
 The deal must price with a large enough discount to offset the airport time and the additional flight time to be considered worthwhile.

-- Flights on Spirit will receive no coverage due to their fee policy.
+- Flights on Spirit will only receive limited coverage if the flight cost + additional fees are well below the average price of the route, due to their fee policy.

 - Deals on discount carriers such as Frontier will receive coverage, but only if the flight cost + additional fees are well below the average price of the route.

 - Exception to rule #1: An additional notification will be sent out if an Airline matches or beats a deal that has already been posted.
 In most cases, a new deal sheet with the new fare details will be created.
 In some cases the information will be appended to the top of the existing deal sheet with a time-stamp.